AztecProtocol/aztec-verifier-contracts/README.md

 ## UltraPlonk Verifier

-The UltraPlonok Verifier follows the same structure as the Standard Plonk verifier, under the `src/ultra` directory
+The UltraPlonk Verifier follows the same structure as the Standard Plonk verifier, under the `src/ultra` directory

 ## Generating Verification Keys and Proofs